discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Did you know we should start brushing our kid’s teeth when the first tooth erupts in the child’s mouth??

-The awareness for dental and oral health is very blurred in our society, so the rate of ECC (Early Childhood Caries) is also very high.
+The awareness of dental and oral health is very blurred in our society, so the rate of ECC (Early Childhood Caries) is also very high.
 According to a survey, India has a prevalence of 51.9% of ECC.

 What is a Discolored Tooth?